sparkflows/sparkflows-docs/docs/installation-upgrading/hdinsight.rst

 HDInsight Specific Details
 ==========================

+Fire Insights runs seamlessly on Azure HDInsight.

-Fire Insights can be installed on the master nodes.
+Fire can be installed on the master or edge nodes of the cluster.

 HDInsights and Ports
 --------------------